catwell/cw-web/separateconcerns/blog/articles/2015-07-07-four-easy-reads-distsys.md

-% Four easy reads to understand distributed systems issues
-% Pierre Chapuis
-% 2015-07-07 09:00:00

 <!--@
-  description = [[
+  title="Four easy reads to understand distributed systems issues" published="2015-07-07 09:00:00" description = [[
     A few links to documents that help understanding why and how trade-offs must be made in distributed systems.